 These are some of the tactics that insurance adjusters use to avoid paying you the full amount you deserve:

 Insurance companies will contact you immediately following your accident and try to get you to agree to a settlement.
 This offer is almost always a mere fraction of the full amount you are entitled to.
-By trying to get to you early, insurers hope that you will accept whatever amount they offer to save yourself the “hassle”, possibly without even knowing the full extent of your injuries.
+By trying to get to you early, insurers hope you will accept whatever amount they offer to save yourself the “hassle,” possibly without knowing the full extent of your injuries.

 However, if you find yourself on the losing end of a personal injury case, you may not be out of options.
 Depending on the details of your case, you may be entitled to an appeal.

-What is an Appeal?
+What Is an Appeal?

 Errors that would constitute an appeal include: